jhoffman5/student_accessible_files/comporg/p6/README.md

 ## Multiply allocated block

-An allocatted block is referenced by more than one inode, or more than once by the same inode.
+An allocated block is referenced by more than one inode, or more than once by the same inode.

 ## Missing inode

-An inode number is found in a valid directory but is not marked as allocated.
+An inode number is found in a valid directory but is not marked as allocated in the inode array.

 ## Unused inode

-An inode marked valid is not refered to by a directory.
+An inode marked valid is not referred to by a directory.

-## Unlinked directory

-A directory is not referred to by another directory.

 ## / problems